ewerlopes/ewerlopes.github.io/half-bayesianism/content/en/posts/2021/2021-11-01-research-methodology.md

 ---
 title: My recommended research methodology
-subtitle: I few advices on how to organize a research effort
+subtitle: A few advices on how to organize a research effort
+description: A few advices on how to organize a research effort
-author: Ewerton de Oliveira
+author: ewerlopes
 date: 2021-11-01
+language: en
 Lastmod: 2023-10-07
 draft: False
 categories: